Dhruv454000/Dhruv454000/README.md

 **About Me!**

 - 👨🏽‍💻 I’m currently pursuing a bachelor's in computer engineering at VJTI, Mumbai
-- 🌱 I’m currently exploring Web dev and Data Structures and Algorithms.
-- 🤔 My interest lies in  web development and computer vision.
+- 🤔 My interest lies in  web development and Machine learning.

 **Languages and Tools:**